benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 domains), which is not.</p>

 <p>Starting with Mozilla Firefox in January 2011, browsers began to
-implement the "trivially easy" part, allowing users to opt in to sending the new header.
+implement the "trivially easy" part, allowing users to opt into sending the new header.
 Microsoft followed soon after, adding DNT support to Internet Explorer 9 in March 2011.
 Apple followed suit with Safari in April 2011.
 Google was a little late to the game, but <a